steveiliop56/tinyauth/README.md

 ## Contributing

 Any contributions to the codebase are welcome!
-I am not a cybersecurity person so my code may have some vulnerability, if you find something that could be used to exploit and bypass tinyauth please tell me as soon as possible so I can fix it.
+I am not a cybersecurity person so my code may have a security issue, if you find something that could be used to exploit and bypass tinyauth please let me know as soon as possible so I can fix it.

 ## Acknowledgements